genmauger/personal-portfolio/README.md

 - Country landscape
 - Inner city/urban areas (greys mixed with bright, vibrant colors)
 - Gardens - both green and drought-resistant (the pastel colors on various cacti provided some great inspiration)
-- Minimalist building designs, good use of negative space
+- Minimalist building designs, good use of white space